Nashville Criminal Defense FAQ

 When you’ve been charged with a crime in Nashville, you likely have many questions about what you can expect as your case moves through the Tennessee court system.

-We understand how concerned you must be during this time in your life, which is why below we’ve answered some of the most frequently asked questions our clients have had in regards to their charges.
+We understand how concerned you must be, which is why we’ve answered some of the most common questions our clients have had about their charges.
 If your question hasn’t been addressed below, reach out to our firm to further discuss your criminal defense.

 If I’m guilty, should I bother fighting my charges?

-How long will a conviction remain on my record?
+How long will a conviction remain on my record in TN?

 That depends on the type of crime you’ve been charged with and convicted of.
 Some misdemeanor crimes can eventually be expunged from your record, particularly if you were convicted of a minor crime as a first-time offender.

 However, the vast majority of felony convictions will remain on your record for the rest of your life.
 Your attorney can review the details of your case to determine whether you’ll have the opportunity to have your record expunged.